 The Locus bots are fully autonomous and move around the warehouse based on the most efficient path.
 Workers interact with individual robots and pick items from the shelves to put onto the bots containers.
 After the item is scanned and placed on the robot, the robot tells the worker where the next closest pick is.

 The next pick isn't necessarily from the same robot, and the worker takes the shortest path to the next pick, and the process continues.
-Each robot continuously updates whenever orders are placed and change its movement plan whenever a more efficient path crops up.
+Each robot continuously updates whenever orders are placed and changes its movement plan whenever a more efficient path crops up.

 Only time will tell where AMRs will be useful from this point forward, but they aren't going anywhere, anytime soon.
 The use of AMRs on a wide scale is much more recent than stationary robots or AGVs.
 Their current presence has shown a large need for their capabilities with massive drop-ship warehouses like Amazon.
 Since their beginning, they have come a long way and transformed into extremely efficient machines for the jobs they are tasked with.